Vamckis/Container-Security/README.md

 <details>
 <summary> 4: Container Escape Vulnerabilities </summary>

-- This can gain access to host system.
+- Breaking out from the container is known as "container escape".
+It allows an attacker to escape from a container to other container or underlying host and gain access to them.
-- - option like --privileged may give access to all host systems.
+- Option like --privileged may give access to all host systems.
 It is the same as executing a process with root privileges on the host machine.
 ``` docker run --privileged -it --name my-container my-image ```
 - Resolution: Implementation security measures like runtime security and process isolation
 - Best practises: Implementation of orchestratrion (like kubernetes have default security measures)